 With hepatitis B screening, most patients had had the hepatitis B surface antigen test, which indicates current infection, acute or chronic.
 The lowest-performing country had screened 84% of patients, though two individual clinics in that country had screened all their patients.
 Most patients also received a hepatitis B core antigen test, which says whether you are or have been infected, but one country performed this test less often (28% of their patients).

 Hepatitis A antibody screening, to check if people had had it and were immune or needed a vaccine, was less common.
 While all patients in one country received an HAV screen, only 7% in another country and 36% in another had received one.
 Only four clinics in the audit offered it to 100% of patients.
-However, Sullivan noted that HAV screening was one example of a standard that was affected by local practice: hepatitis A vaccination was not reimbursable under some counties’ healthcare systems, and in those cases there was little point in finding out if patients were immune to it or would benefit from vaccination.
+However, Sullivan noted that HAV screening was one example of a standard that was affected by local practice: hepatitis A vaccination was not reimbursable under some countries’ healthcare systems, and in those cases there was little point in finding out if patients were immune to it or would benefit from vaccination.

 "The purpose of the audit was to enable clinics to discover where their own practice was better or worse than in comparable clinics, not for EACS to measure their performance against external guidelines."